nerettilab/SIMBA3D/examples/creating_tasklists_with_python/README.md

 A python script called create_simple_but_long_tasklist.py has been created which illustrates how to create an arbitrarily long tasklist using python.
-In this example, a search over various settings of uniform spacing penalty is specified.
+In this example, a search over various settings of uniform_spacing penalty is specified.
 More specifically, lambda_2 = lambda_3 = 0.5 but lambda_1 varied from 0 ,0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0.

 To create this tasklist run to following command:
-> python create_simple_but_long_tasklist.py
+> python3.6 create_simple_but_long_tasklist.py

 After running the script, a file called simple_but_long_tasklist.txt will be made.
 Once this tasklist is created, one can run it using the following command:
-> simba3d -r simple_but_long_tasklist.txt
+> simba3d -i simple_but_long_tasklist.json

+You can create a latex report with the following command
+> simba3d-result-disp -p simple -i results/*

 # warmstarts tasklist example

 A python script called create_warmstarts_tasklist.py has been created which illustrates how to create a warmstarts tasklist.This is accomplished by setting the 'usewarmstarts' parameter to True and nesting the tasklist inside another list.
-As before a search over various settings of uniform spacing penalty is specified.
-More specifically, lambda_2 = lambda_3 = 0.5 but lambda_1 varied from 0 ,0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0. simba3d will run the list of task sequentially, and if 'usewarmstarts' is set to true it will use the solution from the previous run to initialize the next.
+As before a search over various settings of uniform_spacing penalty is specified.
+More specifically, lambda_2 = lambda_3 = 0.5 but lambda_1 varied from 0 ,0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 1.0. simba3d will
+run the list of task sequentially, and if 'usewarmstarts' is set to true it will use the solution from the previous run to initialize the next.

 To create this tasklist run to following command:
-> python create_warmstarts_tasklist.py
+> python3.6 create_warmstarts_tasklist.py

 After running the script, a file called warmstart_tasklist.txt will be made.
 Once this tasklist is created, one can run it using the following command:
-> simba3d -r warmstart_tasklist.txt
+> simba3d -r warmstart_tasklist.json

+You can create a latex report with the following command
+> simba3d-result-disp -p warmstarts -i results/*

 # run simba3d within python script example